 Check and double-check the final price including all extras before committing yourself!

-If you are reading this, you should be computer-literate enough to book your own flight on the web - cutting out travel agents and their fees and/or preferences.
-But be prepared to put in some works and do a bit of math – or even open a spreadsheet that includes all the things you have to factor in (from the basic flight price, plus luggage, to the cost of in-flight meals and/or drinks, if needed).
+Luckily, it has gotten much easier to book online and to cut out travel agents and their fees and/or preferences.
+Before logging on, be prepared to put in some work and do a bit of math.
+It might even be worthwhile to open a spreadsheet that includes all the things you have to factor in (from the basic flight price, plus luggage, to the cost of in-flight meals and/or drinks, if needed).

-It is generally true that you can save money when you fly to Ireland by booking early you save - a few months in advance is good.
-The problem being that the longer you wait for a special bargain to surface then you risk that prices might actually go up and you will end up paying more.
+It is generally true that you can save money when you fly to Ireland by booking early - a few months in advance is good.
+If you wait too long for a special bargain to surface then you risk that prices might actually go up and you will end up paying more.

-Once you have identified your preferred time of travel, hit the web with a vengeance.
-I personally find it helpful to enter all possible dates and prices (including all extras you need) into a spreadsheet and then weigh the pros and cons of the offers.
+Once you have picked your preferred time of travel, hit the web and start searching.
+It can be helpful to enter all possible dates and prices (including all extras you need) into a spreadsheet and then weigh the pros and cons of the offers.
 It also helps to define a financial threshold for yourself to rule out flights that are simply too expensive, to begin with.
-Then, simply pick the offer with maximum convenience at minimum price ...
+Then, simply pick the offer with maximum convenience at a minimum price.

 Once you have booked your flight, sit back, relax, and don't think about it anymore until it is time to depart.
-There is no use in crying over spilled milk - and even less use in lamenting that had you just waited another eight days you would have saved another € 10.
+There is no use in crying over spilled milk - and even less use in worrying that if you had just waited another eight days, you would have saved another € 10.
 It might be true, but why torture yourself?
-Cancelling one flight and booking another one will almost certainly work out more expensive than keeping the original flight.
+Canceling one flight and booking another one will almost certainly work out more expensive than keeping the original flight.
 And remember: You were OK with the price, weren't you?
 Now, enjoy that flight to Ireland!